REMEMBER; US Bank financing is BACK!

 How to Make a Purchase:

-Prospective Buyers of properties for sale in Baja Sur, whether financing a property or paying cash, should always remember to take into account the closing costs and the amount of time a closing will take, as well as the purchase price and down payment.
-Typically, for financing, you will need a minimum 25% in down payment, plus the estimated closing costs, plus escrow establishment fees.
+Prospective Buyers and investors seeking Real Estate or homes in Los Cabos, Baja Sur, whether financing a property or paying cash, must remember to take into account the closing costs and the amount of time a closing will take.
+This is in addition to the purchase price and down payment.
+Typically, for financing, you will need a minimum 35% in down payment, plus the estimated closing costs, plus escrow establishment fees.
 Interest rates have come down on mortgages in Mexico.
 However, with the economic instability up north, they’re still viewed as a bit high compared to the rates now available for equity and new-purchases in the USA.

 Find an agent you can work with, and use only that agent.
 “Agent Shopping” sounds like a good strategy, but in the end, ALL agents use the same MLS database.
 Once you’ve outlined your vision to your agent, they’ll be able to focus on your expectations, and during tours, that person will become an expert regarding your likes, dislikes, and concerns.
 Bouncing between agents, you’re very likely to be taken to the same properties you’ve already seen or discarded as unsuitable.

-When buying properties for sale in Baja Sur, once your offer is accepted, if you’re paying cash, there are several steps (and fees) you and the selected closing service will contend with.
-If you are a foreigner, in order to own in the restricted zone, a Fideicomiso must be set up.
-A Fideicomiso is nothing more than a legal trust held by a Mexican bank, that confers upon its beneficiary every single right that any Mexican owner has when they buy a property (including improving, selling, renting, passing on in a will, etc.) .
+When buying real estate in Baja Sur, once your offer is accepted, if you’re paying cash, there are several steps (and fees) you and the selected closing service will contend with.
+If you are a foreigner, in order to own in the restricted zone, a Fideicomiso must be established.
+A Fideicomiso (Fido) is nothing more than a legal trust (much like a Family Trust elsewhere) held by a Mexican bank.
+This Trust confers upon its beneficiary every single right that any owner has when they buy real estate (including improving, selling, renting, passing on in a will, etc.) .
 Expect a one-time fee for trust setup, in addition to a small annual fee for trust management services with both setup and the first installment due at the time the trust is established.
 Note: The “Restricted Zone” is a strip of territory one hundred kilometers wide along the borders and fifty kilometers wide along the coast.
 It includes all of the Baja Peninsula.
 If you don’t live in the Restricted Zone, or are a Mexican citizen, a fedeicomiso is not necessary.
 You can title the property directly in your own name through an Escritura.

 (2) Another is obtaining a Certificado de Libertad de Gravamen, which is a certificate stating the property is free of liens, and an Avaluo y Deslinde.
 This is an appraisal of the property for tax purposes.
 This has nothing to do with the appraisals for loan purposes, nor with actual market value.